Yuri-SVB/Great_Wall/docs/index.md

 ```
 2. Set up a Python virtual environment and activate it and make sure to NOT use Python3.12 as of now:
 > [!WARNING]
 > Note that on the latest version of Python i.e., `python3.12`, so due to the removal of the long-deprecated `pkgutil.ImpImporter` class, the dependencies installation process will result in an error.
 So it is recommended to NOT use `python3.12`.
+See https://docs.python.org/3/library/pkgutil.html for official notice.

 > [!TIP]
 > Using [Python3.10](https://www.python.org/downloads/release/python-3100) is recommended.